 Plovdiv is the second-largest city in Bulgaria after Sofia, with a population of 347,000.
 It is situated in a fertile region of south-central Bulgaria on the two banks of the Maritsa River.
 The city has historically developed on seven shills, some of which are 250 metres high.
 Because of these hills, Plovdiv is often referred to in Bulgaria as “The City of the Seven Hills”.
 It is also known by the name Philippopolis, after Philip II of Macedonia conquered the city in the 4th century BCE.

 Plovdiv is the culture capital of Bulgaria and is the host of a great variety of cultural events such as the International Fair Plovdiv and several festivals.
-It is currently the European Capital of Culture for 2019.
+It was the European Capital of Culture for 2019.